MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-complextypes.md

 ```

 The method `GetCustomerByName()` returns a Customer record.
-It can be used as you would expect:
+It can be used as you would expect in the following example.

 ```al
 // Get the first customer with name starting with 'spo'